rancher/elemental-docs/docs/hardwarelabels.md

 When a node is registered, hardware data is collected and made available to the MachineRegistration in the same way as [SMBIOS data](smbios.md).

 This data can be used for easy identification and selection via a [MachineSelector](machineinventoryselectortemplate-reference.md).

-Note that Elemental Teal nodes will run `elemental-register` at each boot and every 24 hours after that, so that labels will eventually be updated to new values if the hardware changed.

 The following are available for templating: